-On the selected Mark, touch the Print button, , to send a 1 page report to the configured default printer for the system.
+On the selected Mark, touch the Print button, at 1 page report to the configured default printer for the system.

 10.5 Measurements

 The Makoto Imaging System provides controls with the Scan Phase to perform measurements on the Transverse Display and the Longitudinal Displays (Chemogram and Longitudinal IVUS).